What is A Human Workplace community?

 What's the purpose of A Human Workplace gathering?

 Public and private sector organizations must work closely together anyway.
-It is natural that we should partner to explore how to create a human-centered way of working.
+It is natural that we should partner to explore how to create a loving, human-centered way of working.

 Who can hold a gathering?
 Who can attend?